 Necessity is the mother of invention.

-Last year, my eldest daughter (who lives and works in New York) decided to get her first dog or first BFF (Best Furry Friend).
+My eldest daughter (who lives and works in New York) decided to get her first dog or first BFF (Best Furry Friend).
 As is the family tradition, she chose a rescue dog, (or a pound dog if you are from the US).
 We were all delighted to welcome Pluto into the family.
-Pluto is about six years old (mid-forties in dog years), a handsome mixed breed (Mutt in In Amercian) but he was very set in his ways.
+Pluto was about six years old (mid-forties in dog years), a handsome mixed breed (Mutt in Amercian) but he was very set in his ways.

-Unfortunately, Pluto had some health issues: a couple of hernias and bad teeth which needed to be attended to.
+Unfortunately, Pluto had some health issues: a couple of hernias and bad teeth which needed attention.
 My daughter took this all on, made all the necessary arrangements to get him back to good health.

 Pluto’s arrival was like having my first grandchild, (well he was my first grand-dog and I don't have grandchildren) and of course offered to jump on a plane to meet him and be at home with him while he recovered from his various treatments.